-Mandalas are traditionally made with coloured sand or crushed glass and are arranged into a circle, or into any symmetrical shape.
-A mandala can be created using a geometric blueprint, or can be made up on the spot as simple as a spiral design.
+Mandalas are traditionally made with coloured sand or crushed glass and are arranged into a circular symmetrical shape.
+A mandala can be a beautifully complex pattern or a simple spiral design.
 They can be large or small, and can take a few minutes, several hours, or a whole week to make.

 Once the mandala is created, the whole thing is swept away.
-The aim of a mandala is not the end result, but the process itself.
-The object is not to create a permanent structure, but to experience the meditative process and to learn a lesson in impermanence.
+The aim of a mandala is not the end result, but the creative and meditative process itself.